lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     create_atoms 1 random 500 341341 simulation_box
     create_atoms 0 random 5 678865 simulation_box mol dumbell 8754

-.. container:: justify

 You can download the molecule template by clicking |mol_dumbbell_solution|.
 Finally, some parameters for the bond, namely its rigidity (5) and equilibrium length (2.5) need to be specified:

 ..  code-block:: lammps